Newtown Creek Wastewater Treatment Plant

 The Newtown Creek Wastewater Treatment Plant is the largest sewage treatment facility operated by the New York City Department of Environmental Protection.
 Since 2010, its eight metallic "digester eggs", which are 140 ft tall and dramatically illuminated with blue light at night, have made it a local landmark, particularly to motorists on several nearby roadways in the New York City boroughs of Brooklyn, Queens, and Manhattan.
 It is located on the Newtown Creek in Brooklyn's Greenpoint neighborhood along Greenpoint Avenue.

+Since April 2023, after years of delays, the plant regularly produces renewable natural gas that is returned to the natural gas grid, 60% of the gas is used to power the plant itself, and the remainder flows to households and businesses throughout New York City.